federicohaag/LinkedInScraping/README.md

 options.binary_location = r"<YOUR_CHROME_PATH>\chrome.exe"
 browser = webdriver.Chrome(executable_path=config.get('system', 'driver'), chrome_options=options)
 ```
-Please consider that `<YOUR_CHROME_PATH>` has to be replaced with the actual path to your chrome.exe executable.
+Please consider that `<YOUR_CHROME_PATH>` has to be replaced with the actual path to your chrome.exe executable in Windows or the chrome folder in Linux.

 ## Customizing